ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ### Abstract

-The current approach to studying accreting black holes by considering only a few observations and only one data product at a time.
+The current approach to studying accreting black holes is by considering only a few observations and only one data product at a time.
 This case-by-case approach is useful to study specific characteristics of the sources such as measuring the spin and mass of the black hole.
 However, this approach is insufficient to gain an understanding of the general phenomenology shown by accreting black holes.
 This project proposes the development of an interactive tool that systematically analyzes, stores, and organizes key data products from multiple observations.
 By enabling comprehensive visualization and comparison of X-ray spectral and timing properties over time, this tool will facilitate more efficient scientific decision-making and a deeper understanding of black hole evolution.

 ## Benefits to the Community